BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 Generally, with mountain bike groups, the more you spend, the lighter they get.
 Often the performance of the groupset plateaus at the second tier from the top, with reduced weight being the reason for the extra expense.

-For example, the difference between Shimano’s top two tiers, XT and XTR, is around 230g (excluding brakes and bottom bracket), while the difference between SRAM’s flagship XX1 Eagle and second-tier X01 Eagle drivetrains is closer to 46g (excluding brakes and bottom bracket).
+For example, the difference between Shimano’s top two tiers, XT and XTR, is around 300g (excluding brakes), while the difference between SRAM’s flagship XX1 Eagle and second-tier X01 Eagle drivetrains is closer to 46g (excluding brakes and bottom bracket).

 These weight differences are the result of more expensive materials and refined, or more time-consuming, manufacturing processes.

-In addition to further machining, hole-drilling and high precision, more expensive components often use materials such as carbon fiber, titanium, lightweight aluminum and ceramic bearings to achieve class-leading low weights.
+In addition to further machining, hole-drilling and high precision, more expensive components often use materials such as carbon fibre, titanium, lightweight aluminium and ceramic bearings to achieve class-leading low weights.

 If you’re spending more money on a mountain bike group, you’d expect it to outlast a cheaper option.

 Durability does improve with price, but our experience is that durability also plateaus at the second-tier options.
-XT in the case of Shimano and XO1 in the case of SRAM.
+XT in the case of Shimano and X01 in the case of SRAM.

-In some cases, component durability can actually decline at the most expensive option, where absolute weight savings sometimes trump product longevity.
+In some instances, component durability can actually decline at the most expensive option, where absolute weight savings sometimes trump product longevity.

 The more expensive technical components are built with greater precision, refinement and materials that lend themselves to greater longevity.
 This is apparent in derailleurs and shifters, where the cheaper options will develop play and slop overtime, whereas better parts often remain like new for many years of use.